Camp Kinser: Overview

 Camp Kinser is a major logistics base for Marine Corps Forces on Okinawa.
 Its flagship command is the 3rd Marine Logistics Group.
 It sits adjacent to the East China Sea in the city of Urasoe, and just a few kilometers north of Naha.

 Camp Kinser is the southernmost of nine Marine Corps bases on Okinawa, which make up Marine Corps Base Camp Smedley D. Butler.
 Another military installation, the Naha Port Facility which belongs to the U.S. Army is located south of Camp Kinser.

 Camp Kinser is equipped with a DeCA Commissary, AAFES Shopette, and an AAFES PX, which houses a food court with eateries such as Subway, Pizza Hut, and Taco Bell.
 It sports a bowling alley, enlisted club, fitness center, and mess hall.

 It was named for 21 year old Sergeant Elbert L. Kinser, who threw himself on a grenade to protect his fellow Marines at the Battle of Okinawa during World War II, and was posthumously awarded the Medal of Honor.

 History

+Camp Kinser was founded in 1949, shortly after the Pacific War ended.